abapGit/docs.abapgit.org/src/user-guide/reference/folders-filenames.md

 ## Folders

 abapGit is mapping SAP packages and sub-packages to folders in the git repository.
 There are three options for defining the folder logic (mapping mode) which are described in the [Repository Settings](/user-guide/repo-settings/dot-abapgit.md#folder-logic).

 The correct setting (`Prefix`, `Mixed`, or `Full`) for your system typically depends on the name of the target package for the repository as well as your naming conventions.

 ### Limitations

 When creating a repository for your own package(s) or installing a third-party repository, the setting (when you create the repository in your system) does not have to match the setting defined in the third-party repository.
-However, not all possible combinations are possible due to length restrictions of SAP package names.
+However, not all possible combinations are possible due to the length restrictions of SAP package names.

-For example, if your target package name is already 20 characters long, installing a repository with mode `Prefix` and folder names longer than
-10 chararacters will lead to an error message since the resulting sub-package name will become too long.
+For example, if your target package name is already 20 characters long, installing a repository with mode `Prefix` and folder names longer than 10 characters will lead to an error message since the resulting sub-package name will become too long.

 ### Troubleshooting